 Developmental milestones serve as benchmarks that help parents and caregivers gauge a child’s progress across various domains, such as physical, social, and emotional development.

-As children reach these milestones, they acquire new skills that enhance their ability to interact with the world and form relationships, fostering both independence and emotional resilience.
+As children reach these milestones, they acquire new skills that enhance their ability to interact with the world and form relationships, fostering independence and emotional resilience.

 Tracking these milestones also allows for the early detection of potential developmental delays, ensuring timely intervention and support.